Paramount Hotel: Schrager operation

-21st-century sales
+21st century

 In 2004, Schrager sold the hotel for $126 million to Becker Ventures LLC, Sol Melia Hotels and Resorts, and Hard Rock Cafe.
 Sol Melia and Hard Rock, who were the minority stakeholders, planned to renovate the hotel and rename it as the Hard Rock Hotel New York.
 The renovation did not occur and the partnership between Sol Melia and Hard Rock dissolved in 2006, with the hotel being operated as the Paramount.
 Hard Rock was sold to the Seminole Tribe of Florida that year, and its ownership stake in the Paramount was sold to Walton Street Capital in 2007.
 The hotel was renovated in a project that was completed in April 2009.
 The LPC designated the hotel's exterior as a New York City landmark on November 17, 2009, citing the Paramount's importance as one of Lamb's few non-theatrical buildings.

 By 2011, the hotel's owners Walton Street Capital and Highgate Holdings sought to sell off the hotel, which at the time had 597 rooms.
 That June, the hotel was sold to Aby Rosen's RFR Holding.
 RFR took out $40 million of mezzanine loans to finance the purchase and subsequently renovated the hotel for $40 million.
 The cost included a $20 million conversion of the long-abandoned basement into the Diamond Horseshoe entertainment venue, which opened at the end of 2013.
 RFR renovated the hotel again in 2015 and started soliciting buyers for the property.
 The renovation, designed by Stonehill & Taylor and Meyer Davis Studios, included the guestrooms, lobby, and other public areas.
 The Paramount Bar & Grill and a coffee bar called Corso were also opened inside the hotel.
 The Diamond Horseshoe closed in 2015 and served as a private space for three years.
-In March 2018, Blue Note Records and Sony Music reopened the nightclub as the Sony Hall concert venue.
+In March 2018, Blue Note Entertainment Group and Sony Music reopened the nightclub as the Sony Hall concert venue.
 RFR closed the Paramount Bar and Grill and the Corso coffee bar in February 2018, and it discontinued room service as well.
 That April, Rosen got a $140 million loan from Aareal Bank.